-The Masters of Science in Respiratory Care curriculum has been developed to produce leaders and consultants in Respiratory Care.
-The on-line Masters of Science in Respiratory Care (MSRC) is a 40-credit plan of study over two or three years that would prepare baccalaureate level working Respiratory Therapists with the knowledge and competencies necessary to become experts in Respiratory Care leadership, education, research and to achieve advanced clinical credentials.
-Graduates of the on-line MSRC will fill the need for educators, researchers, leaders and advanced clinical practitioners.
+The Master of Science in Respiratory Care curriculum has been developed to produce leaders and consultants in respiratory care.
+The online Master of Science in Respiratory Care (MSRC) is a 37-credit plan of study over two years that would prepare baccalaureate level working Respiratory Therapists with the knowledge and competencies necessary to become experts in Respiratory Care leadership, education, research and to achieve advanced clinical credentials.
+Graduates of the online MSRC will fill the need for educators, researchers, leaders, and advanced clinical practitioners

 Student Learning Outcomes